Sonia-96/MyStudyNotes/Java&Web/Web.md

 3. Note, a node can have only one parent! if you want to set a node as children for multiple parents, you should use `<nodeName>.cloneNode()`

-  # 5 AJAX & Callbacks
+  # 5 Callbacks & AJAX

-## Event bases programming
+## Callbacks

-Callbacks - listeners: respond to the user's actions
+A callback function is a function passed into another function as a parameter, which is then invoked by the outer function to complete some kind of  action.
+In event based programming, we use callbacks (or listeners) to respond to user's actions and inputs.

 3 different ways to do this: